piqnt/svgexport/README.md

 ## svgexport

-svgexport is a Node.js module and command-line tool for exporting SVG files to PNG, JPEG and PDF, it uses PhantomJS for rendering SVG files.
+svgexport is a Node.js module and command-line tool for exporting SVG files to PNG and JPEG, it uses PhantomJS for rendering SVG files.

 #### Command Line